raghav-balansh/Framingham-Heart-Study/README.md

 **Disclaimer:**

 - This tool is for informational purposes only and should not be used as a substitute for professional medical advice.
 Always consult with a qualified healthcare provider for diagnosis and treatment planning.

-**License:**

-- Specify the license under which you're distributing your code (e.g., MIT License, Apache License 2.0).

-**Contributing:**

-- If you'd like to contribute to this project, please refer to the CONTRIBUTION.md file (create one if you plan to accept contributions).

-**Additional Notes:**

-- Replace placeholders like `your-username` and specific commands with your actual details.
-- Consider adding a section on deployment instructions if your application is intended for production use.
-- You can further enhance the README with screenshots or GIFs showcasing the application's functionality.
-- Maintain a clear and consistent style throughout the README.